michaelyatco/choredoor/progression-markdowns/ChoreDoor6.md

 Task: The `startRound()` function not only has to start a new game; it also has to reset the values from the previous rounds.

-Write this `startRound()` function so that the following variables are reset to their original values:
+Create this new `startRound()` function after the `.onclick` functions which resets the following variables back to their original values:

  * All `doorImage.src` values
  * `numClosedDoors` variable
  * `startButton.innerHTML` variable
+ * `currentlyPlaying` variable

 Hint: The `numClosedDoors` variable is set to `3`, each `doorImage.src` variable is set to the `closedDoorPath` variable, and the `startButton.innerHTML` is set to `'Good luck!'`

 Task: After all these variables are reset, call the `randomChoreDoorGenerator()` function at the bottom of the `startRound()` function.

-Task: Now that the `startRound()` function exists, the `randomChoreDoorGenerator()` function at the bottom of the `<script>` element needs to be replaced by the `startRound()` function so that the game resets correctly for each new round.
+Task: Now that the `startRound()` function exists, the `randomChoreDoorGenerator()` function at the bottom of the `<script>` element needs to be replaced by the `startRound()` function so that the game's variables reset to their original values at the start of each new round.

 Hint:
 ```js